Usagi537233/COTP-Protocol/README.md

 | Deployment complexity | Low | Medium–High |
 | Browser API dependency | None | Required |

 COTP does **not** aim to replace WebAuthn.
-COTP does not aim to replace WebAuthn.
 Instead, it represents an exploration of **pushing security boundaries to their limits within the constraints of pure HTTP and software-based environments**, offering a high-security alternative where hardware-backed trust roots are not viable.

 ---

 ## Summary

 By replacing static time-based codes with a dynamic, challenge-bound authentication flow, COTP ensures that authorization is never reusable, never ambient, and never passive.

 Authentication is no longer a broadcast.
-It is a negotiation—**one that can only succeed once**.
+It is a negotiation — **one that can only succeed once**.